 - Vendor contact name and email

-It is best if your technology staff submits the form.
+Please have your technology staff submit the form.
 This implies consent from the department to purchase this tool.

 - Introduction of tool on campus

 - Change in use (e.g., you noted and licensed academic use and now you want to add research use)